nmbooker/python-funbox/README.md

 I also hope that others, including yourself, will contribute functions to this library (see the 'Contributions' section below).

+# Similar Modules

+## jaraco.util
+I've found one package with similar goals to this one, and it has some overlap in functionality, called `jaraco.util`.

+It can be found on PyPI: https://pypi.python.org/pypi/jaraco.util

+I haven't tested it yet.

 # Overview of Modules

 ## funbox.flogic